haddocking/haddock3/DISCLAIMER.md

 # HADDOCK3 DISCLAIMER

 The HADDOCK3 software is provided "as is" and without warranties.
-The authors of the software will not be held liable for any use of the HADDOCK package and derivatives/results.
+The authors of the software will not be held liable for any use of the HADDOCK3 package and derivatives/results.

 Some of HADDOCK3 modules use the CNS software (<http://cns-online.org/v1.3/>) (Crystallography and NMR System) as computational engine.